What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 Let's imagine that in our code there will be or there are already places where we check something by the user's gender.
 We duplicate the code.
 It is not good.
 Also if we use *just a string* all the time, sooner or later, we will make a mistake.
 In fact, such errors are not very easy to find.

-Let's solve this problem too.
+Let's solve this task too.
 We will protect ourselves from this.
 We will use a *single source of truth* — **`CONSTANT`**'s.

 ## CONSTANT

 `CONSTANT`s are used to describe data that is known *before the start* of the program and that *should not be changed* during the execution of the program.

+> When associated with an identifier, a constant is said to be "named," although the terms "constant" and "named constant" are often used interchangeably.
+[Wikipedia](https://en.wikipedia.org/wiki/Constant_(computer_programming))

-It is important that the constant is not the `const` keyword for variables.
-The constant can be declared with any keyword for variables (`var`, `let`, `const`), but `const` is commonly used.
+The constant can be declared with any keyword for variables (`var`, `let` or `const`), but `const` is commonly used.

-Constants are a very important and popular approach to organizing program code.
-And for them there are several conventions among the developers:
+Constants are a very important and popular approach to organize program code.
+And there are several conventions among developers for them:

 - Constant must be declared at the top of the program/module (after imports, if any);
 - Constant must have a name in capital letters;